zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 FU functions by having the table propose **Closed Questions**: *"Do I leap the chasm?"* or *"Do I convince the guard?"*.
 The engine then resolves these using a resolution grammar: **Yes/No** modified by **And/But**.

-Imagine a scene in a flooded subterranean temple.
-A character is trying to keep their balance on a slick, tilting stone altar while fending off a swarm of leeches.
+Imagine the scene in the flooded subterranean temple.
+You are trying to keep your balance on a slick stone altar while fending off a swarm of leeches.

 - **The Closed Question**: "Do I clear the leeches from the altar?"
-- **The Windshield (Descriptors & Gear)**: To resolve this, the group must build the mechanics from scratch.
-The GM identifies **Descriptors** (innate traits like *Nimble*) and **Gear** (items with one adjective like *Heavy Blade*).
-Every piece of fiction that makes the action easier adds a bonus die; every piece that makes it harder adds a penalty die.
-- **The Result**: The player rolls.
-The result is a **"No, but..."**

-In this moment, the engine doesn't produce a mechanical penalty or a "missed" turn.
-It produces a prompt for **fictional authority**.
-The GM and the player look at the Road together.
-"No, you don't clear the altar," the GM says, "but as you slip, you notice a bronze ring bolted to the stone.
-If you can grab it, you won't fall into the swarm."
+- **The Windshield Negotiation**: To resolve this, you and the GM must negotiate the physics of the scene.
+You point out that your character is *Nimble* (+1 bonus die).
+The GM counters that the altar is *Slick* (-1 penalty die).
+You then mention your *Heavy Blade* (+1 bonus die).
+- **The Math**: Using the **Cancelling Out** rule, the bonus and penalty dice negate each other, leaving you with one bonus die.
+You roll 2d6.
+- **The Result**: You roll a **5** and a **2**.
+In FU, a 5 is "No, but..." and a 2 is "Yes, but...".
+Since you are rolling a bonus die, you get to choose the result you prefer.
+You choose the 2.
+- **The Return to the Road**: "I clear the leeches," you narrate, "but as I swing the blade, the momentum tilts the altar further.
+I’m sprawling toward the edge."
+The GM adds a **Condition** to your sheet: *Vulnerable*.

 This is a deep design commitment to **fictional continuation**.
 It is impossible for the resolution to end in a stalemate.
 The engine’s only job is to ensure the question "What happens next?" always has a transformed answer.

 ### The Cost of Flexibility: Total Creative Weight

 The weight of this engine is felt in the **creative friction** required by the group.
-Because there are no pre-set skills, the players and GM are effectively building the "physics" of the world in every scene.
-They have to decide *right now* if being *Nimble* is more or less important than the altar being *Slick*.
+Because there are no pre-set skills, you are effectively building the "physics" of the world in every scene.
+In the example above, the GM and the player had to decide *right now* if being *Nimble* was more important than the altar being *Slick*.

-In 24XX, the engine is minimal but usually tied to a specific setting.
-In Breathless, the engine provides pressure through dice degradation.
-In FU, the rules provide nothing but the resolution grammar.
+Compare this to the other case studies:

+- In **24XX**, the engine is minimal and gets out of the way.
+It gives you a moon base and a d10, then stays silent.
+- In **Breathless**, the engine provides pressure.
+It tells you exactly how tired you are by shrinking your dice.
+- In **FU**, the rules provide a grammar for transformation, but they offer **zero content**.

-Consider the "No, but..." result above.
+Consider the "Yes, but..." result above.
 The engine *forced* a transformation, but it didn't *propose* one.
-It didn't tell the GM about the leeches or the bronze ring.
-If the GM is tired, or the group’s creative energy runs thin, a result like "Yes, and..." can feel like a burden rather than a reward.
-If the table goes quiet because no one knows what the "And" should be, the engine offers no structural bridge.
+It didn't tell the GM about the tilt of the altar or the *Vulnerable* condition.
+If the GM is tired, or the group’s creative energy runs thin, a result like "No, but..." can feel like a burden.
+You have to invent the "but" on the spot.
+If the table goes quiet, the engine offers no structural bridge.

-Because it is designed to work for *any* setting, it cannot provide specific help for *your* setting.
-It offers a way to move, but it doesn't tell you where to go.
 You have total freedom, but you carry the total weight of the world.
+Every "And" and "But" is a creative tax paid by the humans at the table to keep the Road moving.

 ### A Map of the Case Studies